 - Form I-9s: USCIS continues to relax I-9 requirements.
 Please review our most recent entry regarding I-9s and monitor our blog for up-to-date information on any new flexibilities.

 - Closures of US embassies and consulates: All US embassies and consulates remain closed and all routine visa appointments worldwide remain temporarily suspended.

 - While anecdotal at this time, some individuals have reported being able to secure appointments at some US consular posts for July and August 2020, even though all posts are currently listing “Emergency Appointments Only.”
 This may be a sign that consular posts will reopen at some point over the summer.

 - As part of DOS’s strategy to provide “emergency and mission critical visa services,” embassies and consulates will continue to process H-2 cases, considered to be “essential to the economy and food security of the United States,” as well as a “national security priority.”

 - The Visa Waiver Program (commonly called “ESTA”) is not currently affected by the pandemic, and applications continue to be processed.
-However, as a reminder, travelers should not use ESTA (whether valid or newly issued) to attempt to travel to the US if they have been present in a Schengen country, the United Kingdom, China, Iran, or Brazil within 14 days of their travel to the U.S. as outlined here and (regarding Brazil) here.
+However, as a reminder, travelers should not use ESTA (whether valid or newly issued) to attempt to travel to the US if they have been present in a Schengen country, the United Kingdom, China, Iran, or Brazil within 14 days of their travel to the U.S. and Brazil.

 - Suspension of immigrant visa admissions: The most recent update relates to the presidential proclamation entitled “Proclamation Suspending Entry of Immigrants Who Present Risk to the U.S. Labor Market During the Economic Recovery Following the COVID-19 Outbreak.”